TedHusted/awake/awake.md/awake.md

 Oceanus: Is that the device speaking?

 The unit sits up in the crate before the Rangers can react.

-=[Mek]
+Only the top-most part of the bot is visible.
+The rest of its body is still in the crate.
+It is a clear egg-shaped silver dome with the small end on top.
+The larger end disappears into the bot’s torso, so that the dome resembles a helmet.
+Two rotating scanners are attached to either side of the dome.
+The bot has two thick arms that are resting on the sides of the crate, as if it were a bathtub.

 Unit: Please take me with you.